Fraccs/infrastructure/README.md

 # homelab

->  🏡 The centralized, single source of truth, configuration repository for my `homelab`.
+>  🏡 The single source of truth for my homelab.

+> [!WARNING]
+> Work in progress!
+Expect changes and things not working as they should!